plushveil/database/docs/README.md

 psql -c "GRANT ALL PRIVILEGES ON DATABASE \"${PGDATABASE}\" TO \"${PGUSER}\";"
 ```

+Replace the placeholders `${PGUSER}` and `${PGDATABASE}` with your desired values.

 ## Environment Variables

-The code samples in this document assume that the following environment variables are set:
+The package relies on environment variables to connect to your PostgreSQL database.
+Ensure the following variables are properly set:

 | Name         | Description                        | Example           |
 | ------------ | ---------------------------------- | ----------------- |